This post contains excerpts from the early chapters of Walking on Custard.

 One day I even had a surprise endoscopy.

-It wasn’t exactly a surprise.
+Well, it wasn’t exactly a surprise.
 Obviously I knew I was having an endoscopy.
 A certain amount of co-operation is required, after all.
 The surprise was that, somehow, I hadn’t really considered what an endoscopy meant.

 If you don’t know, it involves a scope going, er… in your end.
 Pleasingly, the word describes itself: End-o-scope-y.